Work and Wages

 Regular Pay

-The employer is only entitled to deduct the salary of employee for the compensation of damages of tools and equipment of the employer to the extent only as provided under the Labour Code.
-Employee must be informed about the reasons for deduction of salary however the monthly deduction cannot exceed 30% of employee's monthly salary after the payment of compulsory social insurance, health insurance, unemployment insurance and income tax.
+The employer is only entitled to deduct the salary of the employee for the compensation of damages to tools and equipment to the extent only as provided under the Labour Code.
+Employees must be informed of the reasons for salary deductions; however, the monthly deduction cannot exceed 30% of the employee's monthly salary after payment of compulsory social insurance, health insurance, unemployment insurance, and income tax.

 Regulations on Work and Wages